Trusted WordPress tutorials, when you need them most.

 How to Add Title and NoFollow to Insert Link Popup in WordPress

-Would you like to know two ways we improve links on WPBeginner to improve user experience and SEO?
-We add a title attribute to every link and a nofollow tag to many external links.
+Want to know a couple of simple tweaks we make at WPBeginner to seriously improve our links?
+We’re talking about things that boost both user experience and SEO.
+We add a title attribute to every link and use the nofollow tag on many external links.

 This article provides a simple guide on how to add options for title and nofollow attributes to the Insert Link popup in WordPress, streamlining your workflow and boosting your SEO efforts.